0kspecial/Headtracking-on-Linux/README.md

 Input: NeuralNet Tracker (or any solution that works for you)

-Output: UDP over network, 127.0.0.1 Port 4242 (Also allow this port on your ufw or other firewall)
+Output: UDP over network, 127.0.0.1 Port 4242 (Also allow this port on your ufw or other firewall, just make sure you open it for localhost only)

 PORTABLE OPENTRACK.exe: